austinsonger/Incident-Playbook/README.md

 > **NOTE:** The common "preparation" phase will not be part of this Incident Response Process, but on each playbook will include a `(P) Preparation` at the beginning of each playbook.

+> More than one phase can be running in parallel.

 01. Investigate
 02. Remediate (contain, eradicate)